 The preferred programme will bring a realistic price into the purchase phase of the tyre life cycle (reducing the risk of failure) and ensure recovery / recycling processors are “fit for purpose” and mitigate harm to the environment.

 The working group submitted a proposed product stewardship scheme to the then Minister for the Environment in August 2013.
-This marked the end of the project phase of the development of Tyrewise.
+This marked the end of the project phase of the development of Tyrewise (Phase One).

-During project phase one, a stakeholder working group (Tyrewise Working Group) was overseeing the development of the programme under the guidance of project managers, 3R Group.
+During the project Phase One and Two, a stakeholder working group (Tyrewise Working Group) was overseeing the development of the programme under the guidance of project managers, 3R Group.

 Auto Stewardship New Zealand (ASNZ) is a not-for-profit charitable trust which will work as an umbrella organisation for all aspects of “autos” including and beyond tyres.